gustavosdelgado/whatsongisthat/README.md

-# A project to implement a music regcognizer based on the following paper:
+## A project to implement a music matcher like Shazam based on the following paper:

 https://www.ee.columbia.edu/~dpwe/papers/Wang03-shazam.pdf